Boy Commandos: Creation

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "most of their criminals are ordinary, either Germans and Japanese or merely human criminals, but there are also exotics like Crazy Quilt, Diamond Hand, and Mr. Bleak, he of the devilish shadow".

 Boy Commandos ran until issue #36 (Nov/Dec 1949), and was edited throughout by Jack Schiff.
 Among the individuals who assisted Simon and Kirby on the title (and its covers) were future-Superman legend Curt Swan, as well as Steve Brodie, Louis Cazeneuve and Carmine Infantino.

 Fictional team biography

-The eponymous characters were André Chavard from France; Alfie Twidgett from England, Jan Haasan from the Netherlands, and "Brooklyn" from the United States.
-An elite commando squad of orphaned children, led by grown-up Captain Rip Carter, they fought on all fronts of the Second World War.
+The eponymous characters were André Chavard from France; Alfie Twidgett from England, Jan Haasan from the Netherlands, and a member known only as "Brooklyn" from the United States.
+An elite commando squad of orphaned children, led by the adult Captain Rip Carter, they fought on all fronts of the Second World War.

 In September 1944, the Newsboy Legion teamed up with the Boy Commandos to stop armed and armored traitors based out of New York City.

 The team's adventures continued well past the war, even though there were many roster changes.
 Jan left first, having found relatives in his homeland to stay with.
 Alfie was replaced by a Texan named Tex.
 Percy Clearweather, a glasses-wearing genius, replaced André.